ajoer/WikiRevParser/README.md

 To install WikiRevParser, run:

 	$ pip3 install wikirevparser

+You can also clone the [Github repository](https://github.com/ajoer/WikiRevParser):

+	$ git clone git@github.com:ajoer/WikiRevParser.git

 ## Requirements

 The WikiRevParser requires Python 3+.

-Beside from a few common Python libraries that are automatically installed with the ``pip3`` command above (you can see which in the  [requirements.txt](https://github.com/ajoer/WikiRevParser/requirements.txt) file), you'll need a version of our [Wikipedia API wrapper](https://github.com/ajoer/Wikipedia) (forked from [Wikipedia](https://github.com/goldsmith/Wikipedia) by @goldsmith), which extracts and returns the entire revision history of a Wikipedia page:
+You'll need a version of our [Wikipedia API wrapper](https://github.com/ajoer/Wikipedia) (forked from [Wikipedia](https://github.com/goldsmith/Wikipedia) by @goldsmith), which extracts and returns the entire revision history of a Wikipedia page:

 	$ git clone git@github.com:ajoer/Wikipedia.git

+If you used ``git`` rather than ``pip3``, you'll need to run the following as well to install the necessary dependencies (see which in the [requirements](https://github.com/ajoer/WikiRevParser/requirements.txt) file):

+	$ cd WikiRevParser
+	$ pip3 install -r requirements.txt

 ## Documentation

 Read the docs at [readthedocs.io](https://wikirevparser.readthedocs.io/en/latest/)